abelsj60/my-site/app/data/about/about.md

 As a lawyer, I told stories that made legal arguments.
 As a start-up founder, I told stories that pitched what we'd built.
 And as a journalist for Forbes and others, I wrote stories that gave insights into tech, digital media, and venture capital.

-That's my story.
+So that's my story.
 What's yours?